DxTania/CS111-Lab-1/README.md

 sequence commands with a single simple command, such as "a;".
 If so, it is not clear how to setup a command struct with it.

-Redirection cases are simply handled as a single simple word, since the only mention of redirection in the command struct is the buffers for the command input, and output which we have not received by this part of the project.

-These issues will resolve themselves with further clarification from the TA and more test case examples.

 ===============================================================================

 # Notes: